 p.s. #3 - I would greatly appreciate it if you would pray for this Chronological Bible Blog ministry today!
 Please also consider partnering with us by financially supporting this ministry.
 Thank you!

-Worship Video: Today's readings reminded me of Britt Nicole's song "Walk on The Water:"
+Worship Video: Today's readings reminded me of Casting Crowns' song "Thrive:"

 Comments from You: What verses or insights stand out to you in today's readings?
 Please post up by clicking on the "Comments" link below!